List of LGBTQ rights organisations in Belize: History

-TIA Belize were established and registered as a non-governmental organisation in 2014 by Zahnia Canul and Mia Quetzal.
-(Note: At the time, Quetzal was a volunteer for the United Belize Advocacy Movement (Rosenblatt 2015).
-Registration dated to December 2015 in LACTRANS 2019, but dated to December 2014 in LACTRANS 2019.)
+TIA Belize were established and registered as an NGO in 2014 by Zahnia Canul and Mia Quetzal.
 They joined the regional Network of Trans People in Latin America and the Caribbean, also known as RED LACTRANS, in 2016, and helped to establish the Network's Centre for the Documentation of the Trans Situation in Latin America and the Caribbean, also known as CEDOSTALC.

 Activities

-TIA Belize, described in 2019 as 'the first and only NGO by and for transgender persons living in Belize,' are constituted as a group of transgender persons in Belize who seek to 'promote respect for their human rights and dignity as transgender persons.'
-Towards this end, they have served as liaison for various national and overseas organisations undertaking trans-related work in the country, including USAID, the UN Development Fund, the National AIDS Commission, UNIBAM, and RED LACTRANS.
+TIA Belize, described in 2019 as "the first and only NGO by and for transgender persons living in Belize", are constituted as a group of members who seek to "promote respect for their human rights and dignity as transgender persons".
+Towards this end, they have served as liaison for various national and overseas organisations undertaking similar work in the country, including US Agency for International Development, the UN Development Fund, the National AIDS Commission, UNIBAM, and RED LACTRANS.

 Empower Yourself Belize Movement

-The Empower Yourself Belize Movement, also known by their acronym EYBM, are a Belize-based non-governmental organisation that advocate for LGBT individuals, particularly young and HIV/AIDS-positive ones, in Belize.
-Their primary activities include HIV/AIDS clinics, public awareness marches, and workshops on HIV/AIDS and LGBT and human rights.
-Notably, on 20 August 2016, the organisation facilitated the first public celebration of LGBT pride in Belize, in collaboration with the Belize Family Life Association.
-(Note: The event was held at the Kama Lounge & Bistro Bar, San Pedro, Ambergris Caye, with a 'special appearance' by B'Yanka Banks (EYBM 2021).)
+The Empower Yourself Belize Movement, also known as EYBM, are a Belize-based non-governmental organisation that advocate for queer individuals, particularly young ones and those with HIV/AIDS, in Belize.
+Their primary activities include HIV/AIDS clinics, public awareness marches, and workshops on HIV/AIDS and queer and human rights.
+Notably, on 20 August 2016, the organisation facilitated the first public celebration of queer pride in Belize, in collaboration with the Belize Family Life Association (BFLA).

 Belize Trans Colours

-Belize Trans Colours, also known by their acronym BTC, are a Belize-based non-governmental organisation that advocate for LGBT individuals, particularly transgender ones, in Belize.
-They were registered as a non-governmental organisation in October 2018, and are engaged in in-person outreach to transgender men and women, especially those involved in sex work in San Pedro, Ambergris Caye.
+Belize Trans Colours, also known as BTC, are a Belize-based non-governmental organisation that advocate for queer individuals, particularly transgender ones, in Belize.
+They were registered as an NGO in October 2018, and are engaged in in-person outreach to transgender men and women, especially those involved in sex work in San Pedro, Ambergris Caye.